stakater/mto-docs/content/managed-kubernetes/aws-eks.md

 ### Setting up Tenant for Users

-Now, we will set tenants for the above mentioned users.
+Now, we will set tenants for the above-mentioned users.

 We will start by creating a `Quota CR` with some resource limits